 If you think your joint account is safe from bank account garnishment, you could be in for a nasty surprise.
 A creditor can garnish a joint account, regardless of whether both account owners actually owe the debt.

-It’s up to the non-debtor account owner to prove what portion of the money belongs to them or to claim any applicable exemptions.
+It’s up to the non-debtor account owner to prove what portion of the money belongs to him or to claim any applicable exemptions.
 Accounts belonging only to one spouse are generally protected, although community property states, such as Texas, allow an exception for certain types of debt.
-If you’re concerned about a possible bank levy garnishment of a joint account, it may be wise for you and your spouse to establish separate bank accounts.
+If you’re concerned about a possible bank levy garnishment of a joint account, it might be wise for you and your spouse to establish separate bank accounts.

 A bank levy can wreak havoc on your finances and create unnecessary stress for you and your family.
 Defend yourself from this creditor attack by enacting the right exemptions to help minimize the damage.